alphagov/govuk-developer-docs/source/manual/flush-the-arp-cache.html.md

 ARP cache keeps track of the mapping between IP addresses and MAC addresses.

-If none of that makes any sense to you, there is a good explanation of the underlying networking concepts in [Julia Evans' Netwokring!
+If none of that makes any sense to you, there is a good explanation of the underlying networking concepts in [Julia Evans' Networking!
 Ack!
 Zine](https://jvns.ca/networking-zine.pdf).

 ## What is wrong with our ARP cache?